Are Alaska Bear Adventures Tours Worth It?

 June through September offer the best times to view Alaskan bears.
 The tours provided by Alaska Bear Adventures don’t operate much in the shoulder season, so anytime you book a tour, you’ll likely have great opportunities to view these magnificent creatures.

-If you prefer to see the bears along the coast, book a trip after mid-July.
-This is when the salmon start running.
-But all summer long, brown bears are focused on food.
+Book a trip after mid-July if you prefer to see the bears along the coast.
+This is when the salmon starts running.
+All summer long, brown bears are focused on food, so there’s a good chance you’ll find some where they like to eat.

 What Customers Are Saying